kaw393939/user_management/features.md

 - **Difficulty Level:** Medium
 - **Minimum Viable Feature:**
   - Implement API endpoints for administrators to change user roles.
-  - Update the user management frontend to provide an interface for role management.
   - Ensure that role changes are properly validated and propagated throughout the system.
   - Log all role changes for auditing purposes.
 - **Optional Enhancements:**
-  - Implement granular permissions within each role to allow for more fine-grained access control.
-  - Add notifications to users when their role is changed.
+  - Add an event publisher a role is changed.
-  - Implement a role hierarchy system to allow for inherited permissions.
 - **Getting Started:**
   - Review the existing RBAC implementation in the codebase.
   - Design the API endpoints and request/response schemas for role management.